 Often engraved on sundials: Omnia vulnerant, ultima necat.
 (All [hours] hurt, the last one kills...)

 (1501-1576) was proud of his

 reputation as an astrologer.
 He predicted the day of his own death.

 He did die on that fateful day (Sept.
 21, 1576).

 He may have committed suicide.

-he extrapolated this to find the day where he would be sleeping 24 hours a day.
+he extrapolated that to find the day when he'd be sleeping 24 hours a day.

 He died on that day (Nov.
 27,1754).

 Our top picks of funny units...
 [See also the serious side.]